initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

        (action) => this.remoteService.users$
   )
   ```

+  *We have provide only one action as argument to `ofType` operator function.
+But you could provide multiple actions.
+In that case, the effect will execute the tasks for any matched Action.*

 - Finally

-  - if the task is successful, a new action with optional metadata is returned as an observable
+  - If the task is successful, a new action with optional metadata is returned as an observable

-  - If an error occurs, optionally an Observable of error is returned.
+  - If an error occurs, an Observable of error is returned.

   ```typescript
   () => this.actions$.pipe(